projectcalico/calico/calico/maintenance/ebpf/enabling-bpf.md

 eBPF mode currently has some limitations relative to the standard Linux pipeline mode:

-- eBPF mode only supports x86-64.
-(The eBPF programs are not currently built for the other platforms.)
+- eBPF mode supports x86-64 and arm64.
+(For arm64, the support was added from version 3.21.4+)
 - eBPF mode does not yet support IPv6.
 - When enabling eBPF mode, pre-existing connections continue to use the non-BPF datapath; such connections should not be disrupted, but they do not benefit from eBPF mode's advantages.
 - Disabling eBPF mode _is_ disruptive; connections that were handled through the eBPF dataplane may be broken and services that do not detect and recover may need to be restarted.